 - 1 red bell pepper, finely chopped

-- 1 can fire roasted tomatoes (14 ounces)
+- 14 ounces canned fire roasted tomatoes

 - 2 tablespoons olive oil